 - Polk County Mental Health Crisis Line: 888-552-6642

 - Burnett County Mental Health Crisis Line: 888-636-6655

 - Emergency Services: 9-1-1

-The DICE Approach is a program provided at the ADRC of Northwest Wisconsin that guides caregivers through a process that helps tem better understand identify the underlying causes of behavioral and psychological symptoms of dementia.
+The DICE Approach is a program provided at the ADRC of Northwest Wisconsin that guides caregivers through a process that helps them better understand and identify the underlying causes of behavioral and psychological symptoms of dementia.
 It provides the tools to manage these symptoms by dealing with the underlying problem, using evidence-based behavioral and environmental strategies, rather than relying solely on medication.
 Contact the ADRC to learn more about DICE at 877-485-2372.

 Looking for a local agency that provides in-home help?
 Respite care?
 Personal emergency response systems?
 Find all of this, and more, in the Dementia Care Resources and Support Guide.
-This guide is constantly being updated and revised to provide the most up to date and relevant information possible.
-Check it out on our website in the right side bar (visible on every page).
+This guide is constantly being updated and revised to provide the most up-to-date and relevant information possible.
+Check it out on our website in the right sidebar (visible on every page).